As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

-- We need to deal with a weaker gravity that will affect how we move about.
+- Mars has a weaker gravity that will affect how we move around.

-Robotic missions with rovers found raw materials that could be used to construct communities so that we would not need to send these raw materials from Earth.
+Robotic missions with rovers found raw materials that we could use to construct communities so that we would not need to send these raw materials from Earth.

-With the upcoming planned missions beginning in 2022, we may be able to start the long process of bringing some of the Earthlike environmental attributes back to the planet.
+With the upcoming planned missions, we may be able to start the long process of bringing some of the Earthlike environmental attributes back to the planet.
 The other issues, such as the danger of cosmic radiation, can be dealt with by other means.

-Recent developments have provided the answer.
-Water has been discovered on the planet that could help sustain human life, but most of it is in the form of ice.
+NASA has already discovered water on the planet that could help sustain human life, but most of it is in the form of ice.
 It’s on the surface only at the northern pole of Mars.

-This means that we would need some other means to be protected from cosmic rays while living on Mars.
+That means we would need some other method to protect us from cosmic rays that are bombarding the planet.

 The fact is that we would never be able to enjoy a day outside without protective suits.
 Even if there were an atmosphere, we still couldn’t go out without protection as we do on Earth.

-All our daily activities would need to be inside buildings that provide the protection from cosmic rays that are bombarding the planet.
+All our daily activities would need to be inside buildings that protect us from cosmic rays while living on Mars.
 Possibly even building underground living quarters would be mandatory.